andrewcbuensalida/typescript-node-project/README.md

 - Run the container
   `docker run -d --name pokemon-postgres-container -e POSTGRES_PASSWORD=yourpassword -e POSTGRES_USER=yourusername -p 5433:5432 pokemon-postgres-image`

-## To push image to dockerhub so others can run it
+## To push postgres image to dockerhub so others can run it

 - Create a dockerhub account
 - In command prompt